Clan Mar: Wars of Scottish Independence

 The ruins of Kildrummy Castle which was the seat of early chiefs of Clan Mar.
 It is believed to have been built during the lordships of Uilleam (William) and Domhnall (Donald) I.

 The Earls of Mar supported Robert the Bruce's claim to the throne.
 Donald's eldest daughter was Isabella of Mar who was the first wife of Robert the Bruce.
 Isabella's brother was Gartnait (Gratney) who married Bruce's sister, Christina Bruce.
 Gratney was succeeded by his son, Domhnall (Donald) II.
 This Donald was captured at the Battle of Methven in 1306.
 He was then taken as a hostage to England and was not released until after the Scottish victory at the Battle of Bannockburn in 1314, when several other hostages including the wife, sister and daughter of Robert the Bruce were exchanged for the Earl of Hereford.
 Mar was chosen as Regent of Scotland in 1332 but he only held the title for ten days.
 On the eve of his election to the post, Edward Balliol marched with his English troops to Perth while Mar gathered his troops to confront the invaders.
 In the dead of night the English fell upon the Scots army while they were asleep and totally routed them.
 The Earl of Mar was among those who were killed.

 Donald's son, the next earl, Thomas, died without issue and the title passed to Margaret, Countess of Mar who was his sister.
 From Margaret the title passed to her daughter, Isabel Douglas, Countess of Mar.
 Isabella's second husband was Alexander Stewart, Earl of Mar, son of Alexander Stewart, Earl of Buchan, the feared Wolf of Badenoch.

-15th to 16th Centuries
+15th to 16th centuries

 Isabel Douglas, Countess of Mar died without issue and the claim to the Earldom of Mar passed to Robert Erskine, 1st Lord Erskine who was descended from Elyne, daughter of Gartnait (Gratney).
-Robert Erskine was recognized retrospectively as an Earl of Mar by an 1885 Act of Parliament.
+Robert Erskine was recognized retrospectively as an Earl of Mar by the Earldom of Mar Restitution Act 1885 (48 & 49 Vict. c.
+48).